 The pressure is on for President Donald Trump to declare Jerusalem the official capital of Israel, but Trump has reportedly decided to delay announcing his decision on the contentious matter.

-As speculation and pressure continue to swirl, critics on both sides of the divide wonder whether Trump will abandon past presidential qualms about designating Jerusalem the undisputed Israeli capital.
+As speculation and pressure continue to build, critics on both sides of the divide wonder whether Trump will abandon past presidential qualms about designating Jerusalem the undisputed Israeli capital.
 Meanwhile, U.S. Ambassador to the U.N.
 Nikki Haley has created a stir of her own with a recent — and definitive — public statement on the matter.

 “I don’t know what the policy of the administration is, but I believe the Western Wall is part of Israel,” Haley said in an interview with CBN News.
 “I think that that is how, you know, we’ve always seen it and that’s how we should pursue it.”